 If heat exposure symptom progress to this level, it is important to get medical attention right away.

 Treating Heat Exposure or Heatstroke

 Treatment of heat exposure should begin as soon as discomfort is noted.
 In mild cases, treatment may only consist of cooling the body down by moving into the shade or air conditioning, drinking sips of cold water, or taking a cool bath.
 Many people also find that wrapping a cool towel around their neck helps to lower their body temperature.
 If you are overheated, you should never drink alcohol or drinks containing caffeine.

 In more severe cases, heat exposure or heatstroke may require medical attention for proper treatment.
 If you have taken steps to cool down body temperature but the fever does not abate, the individual begins to have seizures, or breathing becomes impaired, you should contact 911 immediately.
 You may also find it necessary to administer CPR.
 Parents or caregivers of individuals with cerebral palsy should be First Aid and CPR certified, and should be aware of any needed modifications based on the condition.

 Learn More about Living with Cerebral Palsy

 If you or someone you love has cerebral palsy, you want to know as much as possible about enjoying warm weather safely.
-To find out more, visit our website, or fill out our online form to ask our attorneys about cerebral palsy.
+To find out more, visit our website.
+To speak with a birth injury attorney, call us at 1-877-415-6603 or fill out our online form.